 - 1 Click the SQL Server tab in the middle of the Databases View, and then click Monitor. - The Monitor SQL Server Instance dialog box appears. - 2 Click the Use this option to discover multiple SQL-Server instances link.
-The Select an Agent Manager dialog box appears. - 3 Choose an Agent Manager host, click Validate to validate the Agent Manager system resources, and then click Next. - i IMPORTANT: At the bottom of the pane you can select a default agent manager for all future installations. - 4 Click Add instances and select one of the following methods for adding instances: - (Windows and Linux) Adding instances manually see Adding instances manually on page 14 - (Windows only) Discovering instances by hosts see Discovering instances by host name on page - (Windows and Linux) Discovering instances by IP range see Discovering instances by IP range on page 15. - (Windows and Linux) Importing instances names from a file see Importing Instances from a File on page 17 - 5 After the discovery process is successfully completed, the newly discovered instances appear on the table, with the status Set credentials. - 6 Click the check boxes beside the instances whose credentials are to be configured. - 7 Click Set credentials to provide the instances' log in credentials and monitoring configuration. - 8 Follow the steps described in Installing and Monitoring a Single SQL Server Instance on page 11, starting with Step 5 to enter the monitoring credentials and enable the monitoring extensions for this instance. - i IMPORTANT: There is an additional option for the SQL Server connection details to use an SSL connection.
-The default is set to Optional, or you can choose Off or Mandatory. - NOTE: To use stored credentials when enabling the Operating System monitoring extension, click the Operating System > Select from stored credentials link to open the Stored Credentials dialog box.
+The Select an Agent Manager dialog box appears. - 3 Choose an Agent Manager host, click Validate to validate the Agent Manager system resources, and then click Next. - i IMPORTANT: At the bottom of the pane you can select a default agent manager for all future installations. - 4 Click Add instances and select one of the following methods for adding instances: - (Windows and Linux) Adding instances manually see Adding instances manually on page 14 - (Windows only) Discovering instances by hosts see Discovering instances by host name on page 14 - (Windows and Linux) Discovering instances by IP range see Discovering instances by IP range on page 15. - (Windows and Linux) Importing instances names from a file see Importing Instances from a File on page 17 - 5 After the discovery process is successfully completed, the newly discovered instances appear on the table, with the status Set credentials. - 6 Click the check boxes beside the instances whose credentials are to be configured. - 7 Click Set credentials to provide the instances' log in credentials and monitoring configuration. - 8 Follow the steps described in Installing and Monitoring a Single SQL Server Instance on page 11, starting with Step 5 to enter the monitoring credentials and enable the monitoring extensions for this instance. - NOTE: For Amazon RDS SQL Server and Azure managed instance, the method of discovering instances by hosts or by IP range is unsupported in step 4. - NOTE: To use stored credentials when enabling the Operating System monitoring extension, click the Operating System > Select from stored credentials link to open the Stored Credentials dialog box.
 Here you can review the log in credentials and authentication methods used for logging in to Foglight.
 Foglight stores encrypted credentials in lockboxes, which may be password-protected for added security.
 Database agents store all user log in credentials in a default lockbox called DB-Agent Lockbox.
-If credentials have already been entered in another lockbox, use the Lockbox list to select from that lockbox.
+If credentials have already been entered in another lockbox, use the Lockbox list to select from that lockbox. - 9 Click Monitor